mas299/Getting-and-Cleaning-Data-Project-Files/CodeBook.md

 ## Data

 The file "run_analysis.R" runs scripts that transform the data contained in the UCI Machine Learning repository.
-The following data files are loaded into R and transformed and summarized in the "summarydata.csv" output file:
+The following data files are loaded into R and transformed and summarized in the ""summary.txt"" output file:

 * x_test.txt
 * y_train.txt